Editor's Note: This story originally appeared on NewRetirement.

 Being happier, healthier and wealthier are all benefits of waking up earlier.

-The early bird really does get the worm, according to biologist Christoph Randler, who found that people whose performance peaks in the morning are better positioned for career success.
+The early bird really does get the worm, according to biologist Christoph Randler, whose research found that people whose performance peaks in the morning are better positioned for career success.

 11. Invest your bonus